Display Patient Information Leaflets

 Since diverticulosis is often asymptomatic, it tends to be discovered during examinations for other conditions, such as suspected colorectal cancer.
 However, diverticulitis is usually diagnosed during an acute attack.

+Together diverticulosis and diverticulitis are known as diverticular disease.
 Tests to confirm the diagnosis of diverticular disease may include:

-Medical history: including dietary habits
+• Medical history: including dietary habits.

-Physical examination: including rectal examination
+• Physical examination: including rectal examination (finger inserted into the bottom)

-CT scan: to detect abscesses outside the bowel lining.
+• CT scan: to detect abscesses outside the bowel lining.

-Blood tests: to check for signs of infection.
+• Blood tests: to check for signs of infection.

-Treatment Options for diverticulosis:
+Treatment and self-care options for diverticulosis:

 For people with diverticulosis, there is no proven way to prevent the formation of new diverticula.
-Treatment revolves around the settling symptoms, and may include:
+Treatment revolves around the settling of symptoms, and may include:

 • Short term use of laxatives to treat and prevent constipation.

-• Surgery, very rarely required, but elective surgery may be indicated to remove seriously affected bowel segments whensymptoms are disabling.
+• Surgery, very rarely required, but elective surgery may be indicated to remove seriously affected bowel segments when symptoms are disabling.

 Where to get help: